 All applications materials must be received by March 12, 2018.
 Incomplete applications will not be considered after this date.
 Late applications will not be accepted.
 Selected participants will be notified by March 30, 2018.

 An application consists of:

 - A current Curriculum Vitae outlining the applicant’s qualifications (including previous coursework, research projects, presentations, and publications)

 - An abstract of no more than 500 words for your proposed paper (including title and discussion of methodological and theoretical issues)

 - PhD students are required to include a recommendation letter from one of her/his dissertation advisers.
 To preserve the confidentiality of recommendation letters, faculty recommenders must email or fax their signed letters (on institutional letterhead) directly to firstname.lastname@example.org, fax: +97226443479

 Please send all application materials via email to:

 Ms. Shlomit Shulhani, program coordinator and researcher at Moshe Mirilashvili Center for Research on the Holocaust in the Soviet Union, International Institute for Holocaust Research Yad Vashem at email@example.com

 The organizers will cover round trip economy-class air tickets to/from Israel, provide lodging for the duration of the workshop, and meals.
 Participants must obtain their own health insurance.

-This program is made possible by a generous gift of Michael and Laura Mirilashvili to Yad Vashem’s Moshe Mirilashvili Center for Research on the Holocaust in the Soviet Union of the International Institute for Holocaust Research and is supported by the Jones Day Foundation at the United States Holocaust Memorial Museum.
+This program is made possible by a generous gift of Michael and Laura Mirilashvili to Yad Vashem’s Moshe Mirilashvili Center for Research on the Holocaust in the Soviet Union of the International Institute for Holocaust Research and is supported by the Jones Day Foundation and in part by Ron and Deborah Feinstein at the United States Holocaust Memorial Museum.